Cemeteries

 When someone passes away, one of the first things you need to do is to get in touch with a funeral director.
 The role of a funeral director is to facilitate all of the arrangements you make for your loved one.
 You can find a funeral director through an online search or by checking a phone book.

-The funeral director will help you to navigate the process of burial or cremation, as well as assist you in conducting a funeral service.
+The funeral director will help you navigate the process of burial or cremation, as well as assist you in conducting a funeral service.
 Once you have chosen a funeral director they will work with us on your behalf, and they will advise you when and if you need to talk to us directly.

 However, Funeral Homes must be registered with us in order to perform services within our cemeteries.
 This registration process ensures all Funeral Homes have safe work practices and comply with all necessary requirements.